s065039/Growth-Model/F2_Growth_Model_transformed_SMKim.md

 ```

 ![](F2_Growth_Model_transformed_SMKim_files/figure-html/unnamed-chunk-11-4.png)<!-- -->

-R-squared values got higher by including tha data of days=0 and height=0, but the noises were still not randomly distributed at the residual plots.
+After including the data of days=0 and height=0, the R = squared value got higher but the noise was still not randomly distributed in the residual plots.
+By transforming the data the R = squared value got higher but the noise was still not randomly distributed in the residual plots.

 ### Plant width phenotypes